learn-co-students/nyc-mhtn-web-060418/08-intro-active-record/README.md

 * Model.first
   * instance with the lowest ID in the db
 * Model.find
-  * Finds a record by id and returns a Ruby instance––`Book.find(1)` returns the book with an id of 1
+  * Finds a record by id and returns a Ruby instance––`Boxer.find(1)` returns the boxer with an id of 1
 * Model.find_by\({ attribute: value }\)
   * can find by one attribute-value pair or multiple
-  * `Book.find(title: '1984')` will return the book with a title of '1984'
+  * `Boxer.find(name: 'Mike Tyson')` will return the boxer with a name of 'Mike Tyson'

 [Active Record Docs](http://edgeguides.rubyonrails.org/active_record_migrations.html#using-the-up-down-methods)